The Who, What, Where, When and Sometimes, Why.

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: In the U.S., about 1 in 400 people in the general population have a BRCA1 or BRCA2 (BRCA1/2) inherited gene mutation [1].
+Introduction: In the U.S., about 1 in 400 to 1 in 800 people in the general population have a BRCA1 or BRCA2 (BRCA1/2) inherited gene mutation [1].
 People of Ashkenazi Jewish descent are more likely to have a BRCA1/2 inherited gene mutation (about 1 in 40) [1].

 People who have a BRCA1/2 inherited gene mutation may be called BRCA1/2 carriers.